-- The exonuclease creates single-stranded 3' overhangs that facilitate the annealing of fragments that share complementarity at one end (overlap region). - The proprietary DNA polymerase fills in gaps within each annealed fragment. - The DNA ligase seals nicks in the assembled DNA.
+- The exonuclease creates single-stranded 3' overhangs that facilitate the annealing of fragments that share complementarity at one end (the overlap region) - · The polymerase fills in gaps within each annealed fragment - The DNA ligase seals nicks in the assembled DNA.

-The end result is a double-stranded fully sealed DNA molecule that can serve as template for PCR, RCA or a variety of other molecular biology applications, including direct transformation.
-The method has been successfully used by Gibson's group and others to assemble oligonucleotides, DNA with varied overlaps (15-80 bp) and fragments hundreds of kilobases long (1-2).
+The end result is a double-stranded fully sealed DNA molecule that can serve as template for PCR, RCA or a variety of other molecular biology applications, including direct transformation of E. coli.

-Figure 1: Overview of the Gibson Assembly Cloning Method
+Figure 1: Overview of the NEBuilder HiFi DNA Assembly Method